newjersey/navigator.business.nj.gov/content/src/anytime-action-license-reinstatements/landscape-architect-license-reinstatement.md

 - Child support information, if applicable
 - A criminal background check
 - List of licenses or certificates, past and present, if applicable
-- Documentation proving completion of the continuing education requirements for each two-year licensure period
+- Documentation proving completion of the continuing education requirements for each 2-year licensure period
 - A list of the New Jersey projects you signed and sealed after the license lapsed or a letter certifying that you did not sign any works after the license lapsed
 - Applicable fees paid